 Assessment & Grading

 Students will be assessed on the basis of participation and a final assignment, which is a case study for which the student has gathered and analyzed existing and new data during the course.

 The practicum is open to a maximum of 8 selected students at BA, MA or PhD level from all relevant disciplines, with an interest to develop skills in aerial archaeology and other remote sensing techniques, digital archaeology (GIS, image based modeling), field survey & landscape archaeology, and connected fields.

 Fees and Bursaries

 The selected participants from KNIR partner universities (UL, UvA, VU, UU RUN, RUG) will receive full KNIR fellowships.
 They will receive free accommodation in Italy (both in Rome and in Molise), as well as local travel costs to and within the research area in Molise.
 After successful completion of the final project, international travel costs to and from Rome will be reimbursed up to €100,-.
 Meals are not included, a kitchen is available at the accommodations.
+Participants sleep in shared rooms; bring a sleeping bag and warm clothes to the (somewhat spartan) base camp in Molise.
 Selected participants from other institutions need to cover their own expenses, but will be housed at the KNIR and CeDISA at a reduced rate for the duration of the practicum.

 Applications and deadline

 Applications are welcome until 1 April 2019.
 Notice on acceptance will follow before 15 April 2019.
 Candidates can apply by filling out the application form via the link below, submitting a motivation letter, a recent CV and an updated overview of study results.